 It also comes with the relative SpO2 monitor we see on the Versa 2, so if blood oxygen readings are essential to you, the Versa Lite comes in clutch.
-However, the sensor is also currently dormant, so you won't get much use out of it if you buy the watch right now.
-Fitbit is still exploring how it can be used, and when they turn it on one day, it'll be able to do things like detect sleep apnea.

 There's no gyroscope, accelerometer, or altimeter on this list.
 That lack of an altimeter makes the Versa Lite the only watch on this list incapable of recording the number of flights you climb in a day.
 Like the Versa 2, the Versa Lite can track your outdoor activity via GPS but requires a connected phone to do so.

 While it might come up short in the sensor department, the Versa Lite is a worthy health tracker.
 It checks off nearly all the same boxes as its Fitbit counterparts.
 So it records resting heart rate throughout the day, tracks specific workouts, automatically tracks and pauses workouts based on your activity, automatically tracks your sleep, and tracks your cycles.